telerik/teststudio-docs/docs/automated-tests/test-execution/quick-execution.md

 ## Quick Run Results

-The quick run execution mode results are dedicated mainly for debugging any inconsistencies in the recorded test steps.
+The results from the quick execution mode are dedicated mainly for debugging any inconsistencies in the recorded test steps.
 Therefore, these are only temporary results for the last initiated run.
 These will be overridden when the test is executed again using the __Execute__ button, or deleted - if the test/project is closed and reopened.

+Once the test run is finished, the Test Steps pane displays the overall result - whether the test is passed or failed, which step failed, if any.
+You can also access a complete execution log and the failure details for the failing step, if applicable.

+![Quick run results][3]

 > __Tip__
 > <br>
 > <br>
 > Once the test is adjusted and demonstrates consistent execution behavior, you can include it in a test list and trigger the test run through it, where the generated results are being stored. !!!! link to be added !!!! modify !!!  <a href="/getting-started/test-execution/quick-execution" target="_blank">link to the test list page</a>.

-Once the test run is finished, you can check its overall status - whether this is passed or failed, check the complete execution log and the failure details for the failing step, if applicable.

-![Quick run results][3]

 ## Options to Modify for the Quick Test Run